jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 ### Description

-Ends the current chunk, skipping all remaining trials in the chunk.
+Ends the current timeline.
+If timelines are nested, then only the timeline that contains the current trial is ended.

 ### Example